andruhon/pico-dog/README.md

 # Pico Dog
-In future this is going to detect motion and bark.
-As of Jan 2025 it barks when button pressed.
+Detects motion and plays the dob bark sound when it's dark.

 See [materials.md](materials.md) for used materials.
 See [circuit.md](circuit.md) for circuit details.